Key takeaways

 The 90-day framework

-Phase 1: Scope and classify (weeks 1-2)
+Scope and classify

-Before writing a line of model code, we define the use case in business terms, map every data source the production system will need, profile data quality across those sources, and run EU AI Act risk classification.
+Before writing model code: define the use case in business terms, map every data source the production system will need, profile data quality, and run EU AI Act risk classification.
+This phase kills bad projects early — about a third of engagements pivot or stop here.
+Output: one-page scope, data access plan, risk classification, and a go/no-go decision.

-Phase 2: Build and integrate (weeks 3-8)
+Build and integrate

-Two workstreams run in parallel.
-The first builds the model or agent — connecting it to real business data via MCP, training on production-representative datasets, and iterating on accuracy.
-The second builds the MLOps scaffold: CI/CD pipelines, automated testing, monitoring infrastructure, and deployment automation.
+Two workstreams in parallel.
+The first builds the model or agent — connecting it to real business data via MCP, training on production-representative datasets, iterating on accuracy.
+The second builds MLOps scaffold: CI/CD, automated tests, monitoring, deployment automation.
+By week six, a working internal release that stakeholders can test against real workflows.

-Phase 3: Harden and comply (weeks 9-11)
+Harden and comply

-Phase 4: Ship and handover (week 12)
+Ship and handover

-We stay available for a support period after handover, but the goal is independence.
-A production AI system that requires external consultants to operate is not production-ready.
+Deploy to EU-hosted infrastructure.
+The internal team gets runbooks, architecture documentation, and hands-on training.
+On-call transfers.
+The system runs on Monday morning without us in the room.
+We stay available for a support period after handover, but the goal is independence — a production AI system that requires external consultants to operate is not production-ready.

 The difference isn’t speed — it’s sequence.
 Parallel execution of model development and operations infrastructure compresses the timeline without cutting scope.